-AI-Written Product Copy: Detail Pages, Hero Image Lines, Short-Video Scripts
+AI Product Copy: Detail Pages, Hero Lines, Short-Video Scripts

-E-commerce copy is actually three formats with different jobs — structured detail-page copy, hero one-liners, short-video voiceover.
-Three prompts, three voice rules, one consistent brand.
+E-commerce copy is three formats with different jobs: structured detail-page copy, hero one-liners, short-video voiceover.
+Three prompts, three voice rules, one brand.
+With real platform limits.

 The task